Functional Collection Programming with Semi-Ring Dictionaries: Data Layout Representations

-Up to now, all collections were encoded as dictionaries that use hash table as their underlying implementations.
-However, both query engines and linear algebra frameworks in many cases use arrays to store relations and tensors.
-In this section, we show how \lang can leverage !dense_int! type in order to use array for implementing collections.
+So far, all collections were encoded as dictionaries with hash table as their underlying implementations.
+This representation is appropriate for sparse structures, but it is suboptimal for dense ones; typically linear algebra frameworks use arrays to store dense tensors.